mxagar/eda_fe_summary/README.md

 - If text reports need to be saved, convert them to figures: `plt.text()`.
 - In production, avoid leaving default parameters to models, because defaults can change.
 Instead, save parameters in YAML files and load them as dicts; we can pass them to models at instantiation!
 Of course, dict key-values must be as defined in the model class.

+## Dataset Structure: Unsupervised Learning

+Unsupervised learning is out of the scope of this guide, because the goal is to focus on the data processing and analysis part.
+However, some basic techniques related to dataset structure identification are compiled, since they can be very helpful while performing EDA or feature engineering.
+All in all, unsupervised learning techniques for tabular data can be classified as (1) **clustering** techniques and (2) **dimensionality reduction** techniques for either improving modeling or visualizing the dataset.
+In both cases, **distance metrics** are fundamental.

+- Distance metrics
+- Clustering
+    - `KMeans`
+- Dimensionality Reduction
+    - Curse of dimensionality
+    - `PCA`
+    - `NMF`
+    - Manifold learning

 ## Tips for Production

 Software engineering for production deployments is out of the scope of this guide, because the goal is to focus on the data processing and analysis; however, some minor guidelines are provided.
 Going from a research/development environment to a production environment implies we need to: